Jake Elliott: Professional career

-On February 9, 2017, it was announced that Elliott was entering the 2017 NFL Draft.

 Cincinnati Bengals

 The Cincinnati Bengals selected Elliott in the fifth round (153rd overall) of the 2017 NFL Draft.
 He was the first of three kickers selected in 2017.
-He competed with veteran Randy Bullock for the Bengals' kicker spot.
+Elliott competed with veteran Randy Bullock for the Bengals' kicker spot.
 On September 2, 2017, the team announced that Bullock had won the job, and waived Elliott.
 He was re-signed to the practice squad the next day.

 Philadelphia Eagles

+2017 season

 On September 12, 2017, the Philadelphia Eagles signed Elliott off the Bengals' practice squad after the Eagles' starting kicker, Caleb Sturgis, was placed on injured reserve.
 Elliott made his first NFL appearance in Week 2 of the 2017 season against the Kansas City Chiefs.
 In the game, he converted both extra point attempts and two out of three field goal attempts.
-On September 24, 2017, at Lincoln Financial Field in Philadelphia, Elliott kicked a 61-yard field goal to beat the New York Giants on the final play of the game, resulting in a 27–24 victory, earning him NFC Special Teams Player of the Week.
+The following week at Lincoln Financial Field in Philadelphia, Elliott kicked a 61-yard field goal to beat the New York Giants on the final play of the game, resulting in a 27–24 victory, earning him National Football Conference (NFC) Special Teams Player of the Week.
 It was tied for the 7th-longest field goal in NFL history, at the time.
 It was also the longest field goal in Eagles history, the longest ever kicked in Philadelphia in an NFL game, and the longest ever by an NFL rookie.

-In Week 4, against the Los Angeles Chargers, he put together a solid performance in converting all four field goal opportunities and both extra point attempts for a season-high 14 points scored.
-During the Week 11 game against the Dallas Cowboys, Elliott made a tackle during the starting kick return.
-He would later be pulled out of the game for a head injury and would not return.
-The Eagles finished with a 13–3 record, won the NFC East, and earned a first-round bye.
-Against the Atlanta Falcons in the Divisional Round, he missed an extra point but converted three field goal attempts in the 15–10 victory.
-In the NFC Championship against the Minnesota Vikings, he converted all five extra point attempts and one field goal attempt in the 38–7 victory.
-During Super Bowl LII on February 4, 2018, Elliott missed his first of two extra point attempts, but made all three of his field goal attempts, including a 46-yard field goal in the fourth quarter that helped seal the Eagles' first Super Bowl victory over the New England Patriots.
+During Week 4 against the Los Angeles Chargers, Elliott put together a solid performance in converting all four field goal opportunities and both extra point attempts for a season-high 14 points scored.
+During Week 11 against the Dallas Cowboys, he made a tackle during the starting kick return.
+Elliott would later be pulled out of the game for a head injury and would not return.

+The Eagles finished atop the NFC East with a 13–3 record and earned a first-round bye.
+Against the Atlanta Falcons in the Divisional Round, Elliott missed an extra point but converted three field goal attempts in the 15–10 victory.
+During the NFC Championship Game against the Minnesota Vikings, he converted all five extra point attempts and one field goal attempt in the 38–7 victory.
+In Super Bowl LII on February 4, 2018, Elliott missed his first of two extra point attempts, but made all three of his field goal attempts, including a 46-yard field goal in the fourth quarter that helped seal the Eagles' first Super Bowl victory over the New England Patriots.